StyleGAN-XL: Scaling StyleGAN to Large Diverse Datasets: Limitations and Future Work

 \section{Limitations and Future Work}

 Our contributions allow StyleGAN to accomplish state-of-the-art high-resolution image synthesis on ImageNet.
+Furthermore, applying it to big and small unimodal datasets is straightforward, and we also achieve state-of-the-art performance on FFHQ and Pokemon at resolution $1024^2$, see supplementary.
 Exploring new editing methods and dataset generation~\cite{Chai2021CVPR,Li2022ARXIV} using StyleGAN-XL are exciting future avenues.
 Furthermore, future work may tackle an even larger megapixel dataset.
 However, a larger yet diverse dataset is not available so far.
 Current large-scale, high-resolution datasets are of single object classes or contain many similar images~\cite{Zhang2020ECCV,Fregin2018ICRA,Perot2020NEURIPS}.
-In the following, we discuss some limitations of the current model which should be addressed in the future.
+In the following, we discuss limitations of the current model, which should be addressed in the future.

 \boldparagraph{Architectural Limitations.} First, StyleGAN-XL is three times larger than StyleGAN3, constituting a higher computational overhead when used as a starting point for finetuning.
 Therefore, it will be worth exploring GAN distillation methods~\cite{Chang2020ACCV} that trade-off performance for model size.
-Second, StyleGAN-XL uses translation-equivariant layers of StyleGAN3-T. As described above, StyleGAN3-R tends to produce overly symmetrical images and adds significant computational overhead.
-Finding a more efficient rotational-equivariant architecture is an important future direction.
-Lastly, we find StyleGAN3, and consequently, StyleGAN-XL, harder to edit, e.g., high-quality edits via $\mathcal{W}$ are noticeably easier to achieve with StyleGAN2.
+Second, we find StyleGAN3, and consequently, StyleGAN-XL, harder to edit, e.g., high-quality edits via $\mathcal{W}$ are noticeably easier to achieve with StyleGAN2.
 As already observed in~\cite{Karras2021NEURIPS}, StyleGAN3's semantic controllability is reduced for the sake of equivariance.
-However, techniques using the \textit{StyleSpace}~\cite{WU2021CVPRa}, e.g. StyleMC~\cite{Kocasari2021WACV}, tend to yield better results in our experiments confirming the findings of concurrent work by Alaluf et al.~\cite{Alaluf2022ARXIV}.
-Furthermore, we remark that for applications where equivariance is not essential, our framework can easily be used with StyleGAN2 layers instead.
+However, techniques using the \textit{StyleSpace}~\cite{WU2021CVPRa}, e.g., StyleMC~\cite{Kocasari2021WACV}, tend to yield better results in our experiments, confirming the findings of concurrent work by~\cite{Alaluf2022ARXIV}.
+Furthermore, we remark that our framework can also easily be used with StyleGAN2 layers.

-\boldparagraph{Drawbacks Compared to Diffusion Models.} Low data coverage is a known problem of GANs, and StyleGAN-XL makes notable headway on this issue.
-However, StyleGAN-XL is still outperformed by diffusion models regarding data coverage.
-Furthermore, similar to~\cite{Brock2019ICLR}, classes of unaligned humans appear harder to model for a GAN.
-For such classes, ADM~\cite{Dhariwal2021NEURIPS} generates more convincing human faces than BigGAN~\cite{Brock2019ICLR} or StyleGAN-XL, see supplementary.
-Whether the points above are a general limitation of GANs remains an interesting open question for future research.

 \begin{acks} We acknowledge the financial support by the BMWi in the project KI Delta Learning (project number 19A19013O).
 Andreas Geiger was supported by the ERC Starting Grant LEGO-3D (850533).
 We would like to thank Kashyap Chitta, Michael Niemeyer, and Bo\v{z}idar Anti\'{c} for proofreading.
 Lastly, we would like to thank Vanessa Sauer for her general support. \end{acks}